annaesvensson/yellow-publish/README.md

 <a id="settings-status"></a>The following extension status values are supported:

 `public` = extension is published
-`experimental` = extension is not published
+`unlisted` = extension is published, but not shown
-`unlisted` = extension is not visible, but is used by the installer
+`experimental` = extension must be installed/updated manually

 <a id="settings-actions"></a>The following file actions are supported: